From the first day of its establishment, Right Side NGO has become a trustable partner for many national and international organizations and donors.

 The project was aimed at enhancing transgender people’ human rights protection in Armenia through fact-finding and evidence-based advocacy.
 This project collected the first ever data exclusively focused on hate crimes, violence and discrimination faced by the transgender community in Armenia by creating a comprehensive and consistent data collection mechanism on hate crime cases and incidents in the Armenian language.

 This project provided technical support to the NGO to improve the security of the community center through establishing monitoring cameras there.

 The project ensured the first safe space for trans and LGB+ community members.
-The project provided relief from the daily prejudice, threats, harassment, attacks and discrimination the trans community faces.
-In the project it was offered psychological and legal counseling, as well assistance from social workers.
+The project provided relief from the daily prejudices, threats, harassment, attacks and discrimination the trans community faces.
+The project offered psychological and legal counseling, as well assistance from social workers.
 Also, informal educational training sessions were organized covering a wide range of topics, including sexuality and safe sex.
-Various clubs offered courses, such as English language for beginners, physical and mental health, career and entrepreneurship development.
+Various clubs offered courses, such as English language courses for beginners, physical and mental health, and career and entrepreneurship development.